 I admit that part of my reaction is befuddlement, in the sense that I don’t really have a common frame of reference with Hannah here.
 I was never interested in engaging in these types of hormone-driven hijinks.
 I never really got why having girlfriends or boyfriends and making out and even having sex were such a big deal—didn’t anyone else realize that there were books to be read?
 How do you even read a book while having sex, anyway?
 That just seems awkward.
 And to this day I still have trouble getting myself in the mindspace of someone who finds all this stuff important or even interesting.
 It all seems rather messy and sticky and unappealing.

 Nevertheless, I greatly appreciate Pratt’s depiction of Hannah’s sex and romance life.
-Not only does she capture Hannah’s voice with the first-person narration, but she also manages to say a lot about the way young women in our society begin to perceive themselves during adolescence:
+Not only does she capture Hannah’s voice with the first-person narration, but they also manage to say a lot about the way young women in our society begin to perceive themselves during adolescence:

 We spent far too long messing about getting ready, so that by the time we came downstairs loads of Jay’s mates had arrived.
 I’m not going to lie.
 I was on the prowl.
 A summer of flirting with Tyrone and learning how to make a guy lose control had given me confidence.